 Did you know that skin cancer is the most commonly diagnosed cancer in the United States each year?
 In fact, one in five Americans will be diagnosed with skin cancer at some point in his or her lifetime.

 The most common skin cancers are basal cell carcinoma and squamous cell carcinoma, followed by melanoma and other skin cancers.
 When identified early, almost all skin cancers can be cured with treatment.

-“Learning the ABCDEs of skin cancer is important in identifying, treating, and preventing skin cancer,” says Dr. Vinod Nambudiri a dermatologist in the BWH Department of Dermatology.
-“People can look for signs of skin cancer in moles or skin lesions using these letters, and a self skin exam is quick, easy, and free.”
+“Learning the ABCDEs of skin cancer is important in identifying, treating and preventing skin cancer,” says Dr. Vinod Nambudiri a dermatologist in the Department of Dermatology at Brigham and Women’s Hospital.
+“People can look for signs of skin cancer in moles or skin lesions using these letters, and a self skin exam is quick, easy and free.”

 A – Asymmetry: One half is unlike the other half.

 B – Borders: Irregular, scalloped, or poorly defined border

 C – Color: Varied from one area to another (shades of tan or brown, black, red, white, or blue)